mottbott/docker-k8s-training/docker-basics.md

 ```
 docker stats hello_world
 ```
-docker top: Display the running processes of a container.
+Docker top to display the running processes of a container.
 ```
 docker top hello_world
 ```